SamanthaGuillemette/SOEN390/README.md

    [Template of Release Plan] (https://docs.google.com/spreadsheets/d/1HuCr-nyLHccn3jnK_sapIxNwEqcwcgVE/edit#gid=1685357941)
 4. [ Software Architecture Document (SAD) ](<https://github.com/SamanthaGuillemette/SOEN390/wiki/Software-Architecture-(SAD)>)
       ```diff
-   - Please finish a SAD according to the template required by the course --- by TA
+   - Please finish a SAD according to the template required by the course
    - Our TAs still DO NOT know how to evaluate your work.
 One of our TAs has asked Prof this question.
    - As for me, I will evalute your work according to the "Evaluation scheme" in the course plan.
    - Your work on the tool is one part and the document is another part.